Want to learn about Toad Data Point automation? Join us November 12.

 Every 2nd Thursday of the month

-Be on the lookout for a new program on the second Thursday of every month.
+Be on the lookout for a new program on the second Thursday of every month (except December).
 Each 30-minute session includes step-by-step guidance on an everyday challenge to simplify and streamline your work, followed by a helpful Q&A. So get ready to learn something new about data preparation with Toad Data Point.